The only prep is cleaning the Fresh Corn and that is easy enough, although a little messy with all the silk threads

 I break off any long stalk parts that are left on.
 You can boil the Corn whole.
 I like to break it in half if the Corn is very large.

-Fresh Corn is often on sale at my local Latin grocery store, and you can always pick up a few ears cheaply at your local farmers market or roadside veggie/fruit stand.
+Fresh Corn is often on sale at my local Latin and regular grocery stores, and you can always pick up a few ears cheaply at your local farmers market or roadside veggie/fruit stand.

 Once the Fresh Corn is boiled tender you can add it to your barbecue grill, right beside that steak or hamburger.
 Turn the Corn a few times to get a little char all around.

 When the Fresh Corn is done, and cool enough to handle, slice off the kernels and use them for a few more of my cheap$kate recipes like Roasted Cream Corn, Sweet Corn Pudding, Corn and Tomato Salad, Black Bean and Corn Salad, and Calabasitas Mexican Stew; plus add some fresh cooked corn to Fake Crab Ceviche and Clam Chowder.

 After removing hot Fresh Boiled Corn from the pot, I simply add butter and season with salt and pepper.
 If you have a favorite seasoned salt then use that.
 You can keep it vegan with a fave butter substitute, or drizzle on a flavorful oil.

 Now is the time to cook with Corn while it is in peak season and cheapest - just the way I like it!